-What they left behind were many masonry constructions, sandals and baskets woven of yucca and agave (any woven cottons didn't survive the passage through time), bone tools and Salado Polychrome pottery, both decorative and functional.
-They also left macaw feathers (from central Mexico) and seashells (from the Gulf of California), testaments to the amount of trade they enjoyed with far-off cultures.
+What the Salado left behind were many masonry constructions, and sandals and baskets woven of yucca and agave (any woven cottons didn't survive the passage through time).
+They left bone tools and Salado Polychrome pottery, both decorative and functional.
+They also left macaw feathers (from central Mexico), copper bells (from northern Mexico) and seashells (from the Sea of Cortez), testaments to the trade they enjoyed with far-off cultures.

-The Salado figure prominently because of their Salado Polychrome pottery.
-While many ancient Salado Polychrome pot shards have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Phoenix basin to the Alamogordo area in New Mexico.
+The Salado figure prominently in this story because of their Salado Polychrome pottery.
+While many ancient Salado Polychrome potsherds have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Salt River basin in central Arizona to the Tularosa basin in central New Mexico.

-The Salado style came into its own around 1280 CE and remained in use until about 1450 CE.
-By then, the Great Drought had changed everything.
-Archaeologists feel the design style evolved earlier in northeastern Arizona (Kayenta) and migrated southward from there with the migration out of the Kayenta pueblos in the late 1200's.
+The Salado style came into its own around 1280 CE and remained in use across the southwest until about 1450 CE.
+By then, global severe weather changes and the arrival of various flavors of aggressive Athapascans in the neighborhood were changing everything.

 All types of Salado Polychrome share a number of broad categorical similarities.
 However, there was significant variation over the roughly 170 year time span of its production.
 The base paste was generally brown to reddish-brown in color and was tempered with sand.
 Usually a red and/or white slip were used to cover both the interior and exterior of the vessel.
 Black paint was used on one or both surfaces, usually surrounded by a white slip.
 The black paint used was most commonly organic but a mix of organic and mineral paints appears on some vessels.